Birth: August 9, 1919

 Libby followed Fermi when he began work on the Manhattan Project, where she worked on the construction of the reactor that produced plutonium for the atomic bomb.
-She made significant contributions to both projects, including helping calculate a problem with xenon poisoning that was stalling the reactor when it first came online.
+She made significant contributions to both projects, including helping to complete neutron cross section calculations used to determine that xenon-135 isotopes were causing the reactor to stall after coming online.

 Written by Mary Ratliff